 The people who invest in the fund rarely, it seems, see the works of art they have put their money into.
 They certainly do not have them hanging on their walls.
 Instead, the pieces are safely stored at Geneva's free port.

-"It's very secure and safe there," explained Mr Saillard.'For show'
+"It's very secure and safe there," explained Mr Saillard.